Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 • Fit the cover.

 • Screw and tighten the 2 cover fixing bolts.
-Use a 1/2'' combination spanner.
+Use a 1/2'' spanner.

 The spring washer should be against the bolt head and the flat washer against the cover.